Hi there! I’m looking for a bike that’s 26 inches tall and will fit someone who is about 5’5 or 5’6 tall. Any suggestions?

-There are also many other types of mountain bikes which have an added benefit that they are easy to ride with or without training wheels or can be used by anyone as they allow very young children or older persons to get started on bikes without worrying about their balance or safety.
+Many other types of mountain bikes have an added benefit that they are easy to ride with or without training wheels or can be used by anyone as they allow very young children or older persons to get started on bikes without worrying about their balance or safety.

 10 topics include: Line up your gear properly ⋅ Do you need training wheels? ⋅ How do you choose what kind of training wheels? ⋅ What kind of training wheels should I use? ⋅ What kind of training wheels should I avoid? ⋅ Does it matter what kind of tires I choose for my children’s bicycles? ⋅ Is there a specific amount my child can safely use before growing up?

-Many parents automatically think that you need training wheels on any kind of children’s bicycle because they have seen their own children riding them and assume that all children need training wheels to learn how to ride safely (which is usually not the case).
-However there are several important differences between the basic requirements for using trainingswires bicycles compared with those for using regular bicycles (which will be explained below):
+Many parents automatically think that you need training wheels on any kind of children’s bicycle because they have seen their children riding them and assume that all children need training wheels to learn how to ride safely (which is usually not the case).
+However, there are several important differences between the basic requirements for using training wires bicycles compared with those for using regular bicycles (which will be explained below):

-• All forms of bikes require that you put your feet in front so that you are sitting as low as possible in order to get maximum control.
+• All forms of bikes require that you put your feet in front so that you are sitting as low as possible to get maximum control.

 • On some models which have suspension forks instead of rear shock absorbers there is no need to put your feet in front.